-Grade 3, Reading Performance Level Descriptors Does Not Meet The student's overall performance in reading a variety of third grade materials does not meet the standard set for students in the third grade.
-Students performing at this level have difficulty gaining meaning from grade-level texts.
-They may not be able to understand and acquire new vocabulary.
-They may be unable to isolate root words from affixes and then define them.
-At this performance level, students may be able to make obvious connections between the text and their own experiences but only minimal connections beyond their own experience.
-They have difficulty inferring, drawing conclusions, and making judgments about grade-level literary and informational texts.
-Their interpretation of graphics is limited.
-Meets The student's overall performance in reading a variety of third grade materials meets the standard set for students in the third grade.
-Students performing at this level demonstrate an adequate understanding of grade-level texts.
+Grade 3, Reading Performance Level Descriptors Does Not Meet The student's overall performance in reading a variety of literary and informational materials does not meet the standard set for students in the third grade.
+Students performing at this level have difficulty demonstrating understanding of grade-level texts or making logical inferences from text.
+Students are just beginning to determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
+They may not be able to understand grade-level vocabulary, or isolate root words from affixes and then define them.
+At this performance level, students may be able to make obvious connections between two texts on the same topic.
+They have difficulty inferring, drawing conclusions, and making judgments about grade-level literary and informational texts, or demonstrating understanding of a narrator's perspective.
+Their interpretation of text-related illustrations and graphics is limited.
+Meets The student's overall performance in reading a variety of literary and informational materials meets the standard set for students in the third grade.
+Students performing at this level demonstrate an adequate understanding of grade-level text and make some logical inferences from text.
+Students are able, in most cases, to determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
 They understand new vocabulary and determine grade-appropriate affixes and their meanings.
-They gain meaning from textual elements, exhibiting literal as well as emerging inferential cognizance.
-They are able to link main ideas and supporting details in a grade-level text.
-Students at this performance level should be able to provide a simple summary when reading a grade-appropriate text.
-Their facility with literary texts may exceed their competence with informational texts at this performance level.
-They can use graphics to enhance their understanding.
-They can make connections between grade-level texts and their own experiences.
-They are able to draw conclusions and make judgments about grade-level literary and informational texts.
-Exceeds The student's overall performance in reading a variety of third grade materials exceeds the standard set for students in the third grade.
-Students performing at this level demonstrate exceptional comprehension of grade-level texts.
-They understand and acquire new vocabulary and use it correctly in reading.
-They can make detailed inferences, draw significant conclusions, and make sound judgments about grade-level literary and informational texts.
-Typically, they are able to make important connections among ideas and develop new understanding.
-Students at this performance level effectively summarize detailed literary and informational texts.
+They gain meaning from the text elements, distinguishing between literal and non-literal language.
+They are able to link main idea and supporting details in a grade-level text.
+Students at this performance level should be able to provide a simple summary of key details and ideas when reading a grade-appropriate text.
+Their facility with literary texts may exceed their competence with informational text at this performance level.
+They use text-related illustrations and graphics to enhance their understanding.
+In grade-level appropriate text, they make connections between two texts.
+They are able to draw conclusions and make connections within and across grade-level literary and informational texts.

+The student's overall performance in reading a variety of literary and informational materials exceeds the standard set for students in the third grade.

+Students performing at this level demonstrate exceptional comprehension of grade-level texts and make logical inferences from text.
+Students are consistently able to determine central ideas or themes of a text, analyze their development, and summarize the key supporting details and ideas.
+They understand suffixes and acquire new vocabulary in reading.
+They make detailed inferences, draw significant conclusions, and make sound judgments about grade-level literary and informational texts.
+Regularly, they are able to make important connections among ideas within a text and between two texts.
 They recognize the author's purpose and can delineate the various elements of literary and informational texts.
+They use text-related illustrations and graphics to enhance their understanding.
 They demonstrate a thorough understanding of grade-appropriate reading concepts and skills.

-The student's overall performance in English/language arts does not meet the standard set for third grade students.
+The student's overall performance in language arts does not meet the standard set for students in third grade.